DarkFlippers/unleashed-firmware/wiki/Contributing.md

 * **Make docs** you can do very cool things but other people cannot use if it is not described in the documentation
 * **We are open to changes.** You can suggest changes to any part of the code, wiki, guidelines, workflow, automation, etc. by creating issue or PR if you understand how it can be done better.

+## Welcome message

+Good point to add something about yourself.
+Create [welcome issue](https://github.com/Flipper-Zero/flipperzero-firmware-community/issues/new?assignees=glitchcore%2C+zhovner&labels=welcome&template=welcome.md&title=), tell community about yourself, what tasks you can take and what help do you need.
+You can find another users messages by [message tag](https://github.com/Flipper-Zero/flipperzero-firmware-community/issues?q=is%3Aissue+label%3Awelcome+).

 ## Status of wiki sections

 * Some sections mark as `incomplete`.
 This means that there is not even a description of how the feature can be implemented.
 You can start [discussion](https://github.com/Flipper-Zero/flipperzero-firmware-community/issues/new?assignees=&labels=discussion&template=discuss-issue.md&title=) thread or directly begin to write wiki page (see [Contributing](#contributing)).